Updated on September 6, 2022

 Many insurance companies offer plans for medical procedures like LASIK.
 Some plans even come with no interest.

 Flexible spending accounts (FSAs) are sometimes used to pay for LASIK eye surgery.
-An FSA enables you to send pre-tax income from your paycheck into an account for out-of-pocket health expenses.
+An FSA enables you to send pre-tax income from your paycheck into an account for out-of-pocket medical expenses.

 In 2021, the maximum yearly employee contribution to an FSA was $2,750.
 As such, you’ll likely need more than your FSA to cover the procedure.

-You may be able to save enough money to cover the full cost of LASIK surgery by contributing to your HSA for 2 or more years.
+You can save enough money to cover the full cost of LASIK surgery by contributing to your HSA for 2 or more years.
 This will depend on your budget.

 Military Benefits